 This is generally an indication of a dirty system and a test should be done to identify the reason this is happening.

-This is a indicator of a system leak which is causing make up water to be introduced into the system.
-This is serious, and will cause many problems.
+This is an indicator of a system leak which is causing make-up water to be introduced into the system.
+This is serious and will cause many problems.
 A professional should be consulted for help.

 This is either a problem with the boiler exchanger being plugged or a symptom of poor system circulation.
 Both issues would need to be rectified ASAP.